7.62×51mm NATO: Adoption in battle rifles

 The T44 rifle was adopted as the M14 rifle in 1957.
-Around the same time Britain and Canada adopted the Belgian FN FAL (L1A1 SLR British) as the L1 followed by the West German army designated as the G1.
+Around the same time, Britain and Canada adopted the Belgian FN FAL (L1A1 SLR British) as the L1, followed by the West German army designated as the G1.
 The Germans soon transitioned to a modified version of the Spanish CETME rifle by Heckler & Koch that was adopted as the G3.
 With all of these firearms, it was clear that the 7.62×51mm NATO could not be fired controllably in fully automatic because of recoil.
-Both the M14 and FAL were later modified to limit fully automatic selection through semi-automatic versions or selector locks.
+Both the M14 and FAL were later modified to limit fully automatic fire by introducing semi-automatic versions or selector locks.
 Efforts were also made to improve control with bipods or heavier barrels.

 While this was going on, the U.S. Project SALVO concluded that a burst of four rounds into a 20 in circle would cause twice the number of casualties as a fully automatic burst by one of these rifles, regardless of the size of the round.
-They suggested using a much smaller, .22 caliber, cartridge with two bullets per cartridge (a duplex load), while other researchers investigated the promising flechette rounds that were lighter but offered better penetration than even the .30-06.
+They suggested using a much smaller, .22 caliber, cartridge with two bullets per cartridge (a duplex load).
+At the same time, other researchers investigated the promising flechette rounds that were lighter but offered better penetration than even the .30-06.

 When the M14 arrived in Vietnam, it was found to have a few disadvantages.
-The rifle's overall length was not well suited for jungle warfare.
+The rifle's overall length was not well-suited for jungle warfare.
 Also, the weight of 7.62×51mm NATO cartridges limited the total amount of ammunition that could be carried in comparison with the 7.62×39mm cartridge of the Type 56 and AK-47 rifles, with which the Vietcong and North Vietnamese Army soldiers were equipped.
-In addition, the originally issued wooden-stocked versions of the M14 were susceptible to warping from moisture in tropical environments, producing "wandering zeroes" and other accuracy problems, which caused the adoption of fiberglass stocks.

 Fighting between the big-round and small-round groups reached a peak in the early 1960s, when test after test showed the .223 Remington (M193 5.56×45mm) cartridge fired from the AR-15 allowed an eight-soldier unit to outgun an 11-soldier unit armed with M14s at ranges closer than 300 m.
 U.S. troops were able to carry more than twice as much 5.56×45mm ammunition as 7.62×51mm NATO for the same weight, which allowed them an advantage against a typical NVA unit armed with Type 56-1s.